tpayne/kubernetes-examples/README.md

 Clean Up
 --------
-After you have finished you can clean up your Docker repo with the following...
+After you have finished you can clean up your Docker repo with the following commands...

+    docker system df
     docker system prune --all -f

 Be sure you want to run this command however as it will reclaim all unused space!